 Target management programs to meet local water needs for today and in the future;

-All water rights granted in the district are real property owned by eligible voters and are to be justly represented and administered.
+Justly represent and administer all water rights as real property owned by eligible voters in the district.

 ORGANIZATIONAL HISTORY OF THE DISTRICT

-A series of informational meetings were sponsored by the Southwest Kansas Irrigation Association in the fall of 1973 to determine the will of the people relative to the formation of a local groundwater management district, also commonly referred to as a GMD.
+In the late 1960’s good, creative, local problem-solving folks saw that unregulated groundwater use was hastening the decline of local groundwater supplies.
+As stated earlier, mandatory permitting for all non-domestic uses was not provisioned by the Kansas legislature until 1978.
+These local leaders insisted on the adoption of mandatory standards for water rights, use limits and special management area authority in their interest for protecting the health and welfare of Kansans.
+Good state and local action followed.
+To get there, a series of informational meetings were sponsored by the Southwest Kansas Irrigation Association in the fall of 1973 to determine the will of the people relative to the formation of a local groundwater management district, also commonly referred to as a GMD.
 As a result of these meetings a steering committee was formed to carry out the organization of the district according to procedures provided in the GMD Act.
-On December 4, 1974, the steering committee filed a declaration of intent, along with a map of the proposed district, with the Chief Engineer of the Division of Water Resources (DWR), Kansas State Board of Agriculture.
-The Chief Engineer consulted with the steering committee, conducted appropriate geological studies and reviewed input from people in the fringe areas of the district.
-On August 25, 1975, the Chief Engineer certified the description of the lands proposed to be included in this new taxing subdivision of the State.
+On December 4, 1974, the steering committee filed a declaration of intent, along with a map of the proposed district, with the Chief Engineer of the Division of Water Resources (DWR), Kansas State Board of Agriculture, who acting as agent of the legislature to accomplish specific tasks, consulted with the steering committee to assure a manageable area was determined.
+On August 25, 1975, the Chief Engineer certified the description of the lands proposed to be included in this new self-funding instrumentality of the State.

+Petition.
 The steering committee circulated a petition which was submitted to the Secretary of State for approval.
 The petition was approved on October 13, 1975 and was followed by an election that was held on February 24, 1976.
 The election resulted in 1,155 voters in favor and 230 opposed.
 The Secretary of State was compelled by the election results to issue a Certificate of Incorporation on March 23, 1976.
 The Certificate of Incorporation has been filed at each county’s Register of Deeds Office that is located within the district.
 An organizational meeting to elect the initial Board of Directors was held in Garden City, Kansas on April 6, 1976.
 The second Annual Meeting was held March 23, 1977 and now all annual meetings are held on the second Wednesday of March unless appropriately changed with notice.